The Delta GREENS (Growing a Resilient, Enriching, Equitable, Nourishing food System) Food is Medicine Project

 Associate Professor, Friedman School of Nutrition Science & Policy

-Sharon Jimmerson
+Sharon Jimerson

 Graduate Research Assistant, Friedman School of Nutrition Science & Policy